English subsidy of James VI: A gift with consequences

+Origins

-In May 1580, the English ambassador Robert Bowes had reported discussions amongst Scottish supporters of English policy, that Elizabeth's money in Scotland would be "best bestowed on the King only", so binding his nobility to the queen, and that "little matter of importance might be done with her highness' privity".
+The diplomat Robert Pitcairn and the Master of Wardrobe James Murray presented an idea for an annual payment of £3,000 for a royal guard and the fees of Border wardens in 1579.
+In May 1580, the English ambassador Robert Bowes had reported discussions amongst Scottish supporters of English policy, that Elizabeth's money in Scotland would be "best bestowed on the King only", so binding his nobility to the queen, and that "little matter of importance might be done without her highness' privity".
 This was thought better than giving pensions to individual Scottish nobles or a particular courtier.
-The subsidy scheme was the realisation of these suggestions.
+A yearly pension or "gratuity" of 10,000 crowns was mentioned in July 1583, and discussions revolved around the idea that a small amount might not be received with honour.
+The later subsidy scheme was the realisation of these suggestions.

-Elizabeth signalled her disapproval of Scottish policies by keeping James' diplomats and agents waiting in London in the hope of payments and by sending sums amounting to less than James' expectations.
-One year, James wrote to Elizabeth of the "endless detaining" of his agent Robert Jousie on an errand "turned from one honorable annuity to a voluntary uncertainty with long begging".
-James more than once reminded Elizabeth and William Cecil of a Latin proverb in favour of prompt payment, bis dat qui cito dat – he that gives quickly gives twice.

-A formal amount or agreement was never concluded, though £4,000 Sterling, suggested by Elizabeth in March 1586, has sometimes been regarded as the usual figure.
+Edward Wotton brought James an offer of a regular payment of 20,000 crowns in July 1585.
+However, a formal amount or lasting agreement was never concluded, though £4,000 sterling, suggested by Elizabeth in March 1586, has sometimes been regarded as the usual figure.
 The payment was part of the arrangements which led to the Union of the Crowns along with the secret correspondence of James VI.
 The historian Julian Goodare proposes the word "Subsidy" can better represent the relationship implied by the payments than the loaded historical terms used, "pension", "gratuity", or "annuity".
 As a gift, the money implied a relationship for which James VI should be grateful.
 James' English courtier Thomas Fowler wrote that England sent him "a poor pension to make your majesty [James VI] their pensioner to your more disgrace and shame to all princes that knows it".